 Taian Shandong, China Travel Guide

 Mount Tai holds UNESCO World Heritage status.
-This designation protects its ecosystems and landscapes.
+This designation protects its ecosystems and scenery.
 Efforts maintain ecological balance.

 Recycling bins are present in public areas, around Mount Tai and in the heart of the city.
 Minimize your personal waste; bring a Reusable shopping bag.

-Water scarcity appears in some parts of China.
+Lack of water appears in some parts of The people's republic of china.
 Mind your water usage during your stay.
 Take shorter showers and report leaks.

 Consider purchasing carbon offsets for your international and domestic flights.
 This mitigateits ecological impacts of travel.